Education

 Nonetheless, higher education institutions like universities were almost exclusively male domains, and there was an ingrained belief that intellectual pursuits were not suitable for women.
 Universities at that time, such as those in Leiden and Utrecht, were intended for preparing young men for professions like law, theology, and medicine.
 These fields were thought to require a level of abstract reasoning and public engagement that many believed women were either not suited for or not meant to pursue.
 However, there were exceptions—some women from wealthy or intellectual families were educated at home to a very high level.
 These women sometimes corresponded with scholars or were involved in intellectual circles.

 A few notable women managed to gain recognition for their learning, but they were anomalies rather than the norm.
-Anna Maria van Schurman (1607–1678), for instance, was an exception who attended lectures at the University of Utrecht in the seventeenth century, though she did so from behind a curtain, as she wasn't formally admitted as a student.
+Anna Maria van Schurman (1607–1678 (fig. 4), for instance, was an exception who attended lectures at the University of Utrecht in the seventeenth century, though she did so from behind a curtain, as she was not formally admitted as a student.
 She was highly accomplished in languages, theology, and philosophy, demonstrating that some women managed to access higher education despite societal constraints.
 However, her experience was the exception rather than the rule, highlighting the limited opportunities available to women in formal academia during that period.

 The Learned Maid, Anna Maria van Schurman